wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/canvas-app-source-code/includes/4-exercise.md

 In this task, you'll initialize the remote repository.

 1. Go to [GitHub](https://github.com/?azure-portal=true) and sign in.
-If this is your first time, select **Sign up** and then follow the prompts to complete the sign-up process.
+If time is your first, select **Sign up** and then follow the prompts to complete the sign-up process.

 1. Select the plus (**+**) button and then select **New repository**.